ResourcesOperational Walkthrough

 Stop demoing AI features nobody asked for.

-A 5-phase structured discovery framework for AEs and SEs - built around the buyer's process, not your feature list.
+The Operational Walkthrough is a 5-phase structured discovery process for AEs and SEs - built around the buyer's process, not your feature list.

 60min